simplykeerthana/MalURL-Detection/README.md

 Major Goals:

-1. Create a webapp, maybe using streamlit.
+1. Create a webapp, maybe using streamlit or flask and host it on GCP.